 Mexico also has one of the highest global crime rates, stimulated by the country’s economic conditions, affecting mainly lower socio-economic communities.
 The unemployment rate, coupled with high crime rate, general poor living conditions, and low wages has urged many Mexican citizens, both skilled and unskilled, to seek more lucrative opportunities abroad, and Canada is one of the top choices for relocation.

 More than 1 in 5 Canadians are foreign-born and 22.3% belong to minority groups.
-Foreign workers are queueing to immigrate to Canada in search of greater employment opportunities and a higher standard of living, for both themselves and their families.
+Foreign workers are queueing to immigrate to Canada from Mexico (and other countries) in search of greater employment opportunities and a higher standard of living, for both themselves and their families.

 So why Canada, you may ask?
 Well, let's take a look at some of the benefits that Canada has to offer and ways to successfully start your new life abroad.

 Canada offers a number of benefits that ultimately equates to a phenomenal quality of life.
 Housing is relatively inexpensive and cities are less crowded, especially in provinces such as Alberta, Prince Edward Island, and Saskatchewan.
 The most popular destinations for foreign nationals are Ontario, British Columbia, and Alberta.
 Canada also offers a world-class education system, at no cost to permanent residents and locals up until Grade 12.
 There are also a wide variety of tertiary institutions to choose from, such as McGill University, the University of Toronto, and the University of British Columbia.